wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Physics/Analysis/Multivariable Calculus/Gradients.md

 *The gradient of a scalar field extends the concept of a derivative to multiple dimensions, providing a vector that points in the direction of the steepest increase of the scalar field.*
 ##### *Note: Nabla Operator ($\nabla$)*
 *The Nabla operator is a vector differential operator that, when applied to a scalar or vector field, produces different types of derivatives.*
-	*Its components are partial derivatives with respect to the spatial coordinates.*
+	*Its a vector whose components are partial derivatives with respect to the spatial coordinates.*
 		*In three dimensions, the Nabla operator is defined as:*
 *$$\LARGE \nabla = (\frac{\partial}{\partial x}, \frac{\partial}{\partial y}, \frac{\partial}{\partial z})$$*
+*The Nabla Operator by itself doesn't mean anything.*
+	*It must act on a function.*
 ###### *Applying the Nabla Operator to a Scalar Function: Gradient*
 *When the Nabla operator $\nabla$ is applied to a scalar function $f$, it produces the gradient of $f$.*
 	*The gradient is a vector that contains all the first-order partial derivatives of $f$.*